JoKerDii/Personalized-Medicine/eight-ml-classifiers/README.md

 **Eight Model Performance:**

-For more information like model parameters please see `workflow-part1.ipynb` and `workflow-part2.ipynb`.
+For more information please see `workflow-part1.ipynb` and `workflow-part2.ipynb`.